genome-spy/genome-spy/docs/grammar/scale.md

 For example, if a segment should cover the indices 2, 3, and 4, a half-open range would be defined as: x = 2 (inclusive), x2 = 5 (exclusive).

-TODO: Fix the bug: segment edges are placed at the center of the bands.

 <div><genome-spy-doc-embed height="100" spechidden="true">

 ```json